 This post may contain affiliate links.
 Please see my disclosure policy.

-This kefir smoothie is made with mango, banana, and avocado.
-It’s such a delicious and filling breakfast smoothie that’s packed with protein and gut-friendly probiotics and fiber.
+This creamy kefir smoothie is made with tropical flavours of mango, banana, avocado, and a hint of lime.
+It’s such a filling and flavourful breakfast smoothie that’s PACKED with gut-friendly probiotics, protein, and fiber.

 Two glasses of mango banana kefir smoothie on a wood cutting board.